-Details on the physical interface can be found in the specifications document (eMUCS - H), which can be downloaded via the website of grid operator Fluvius9.
+Details on the physical interface can be found in the specifications document (eMUCS - H), which can be downloaded via link below8.

 5.4 Points to be taken into consideration

 5.4.1 Standardisation

 Nowhere else in Europe has a port of this type been introduced on such a large scale, yet several market players have already expressed interest in deploying this port in the medium term.
 This user port makes the Flemish electricity meter future-proof.